pbrandwijk/pbrandwijk.github.io/_posts/2022-10-12-lambda-calculus-foundations-with-javascript.md

  - JavaScript
  - Functional programming
 ---
 *We explore the very core of lambda calculus using the JavaScript language.
-We build up propositional logic from scratch.*
+We build up propositional logic from scratch and use it to solve a logic puzzle.*

 ## Preparation
 We will use an interactive REPL environment called `nodejs`.
 If you don't have that installed yet on your system, you can set up your system following the instructions [here](https://nodejs.org/en/).
 After installation you can open a terminal and start `nodejs`.
 If you want to load the file with the definitions [of this post](#complete-script), download the file `Lambda.js` to a folder and start `nodejs` from within that folder.
 Then use the `.load Lambda.js` command: